Privacy Policy

 A personal data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.

-Once the investigation is complete, if it’s likely there will be a risk then we must notify the Information Commissioner’s Office (ICO) and if this is a high risk, we must inform you of the breach; if it’s unlikely then we don’t have to report to the ICO or inform you of the breach.
+Once the investigation is complete, if it’s likely there will be a risk then we will notify the data protection authority responsible for data protection regulations within 72 hours, and if this is a high risk, we must inform you of the breach; if it’s unlikely then we don’t have to inform you of the breach.